It’s 2019. Almost 2020.

 And now, the details.

-We’re sharing a couple of our conversations on Wednesday and Friday this week, and we’ll be back with another round of conversations the second week of December.
-We bring our own unique perspectives to this collaboration – me with a background in architecture, and her with a background in psychology; me, a mom of two, her, a brand spanking new mom; me, leaving a career in a big firm, her, jumping around from place to place with the military.
+We bring our own unique perspectives to these conversations – me with a background in architecture, and her with a background in psychology; me, a mom of two, her, a brand spanking new mom; me, leaving a career in a big firm, her, jumping around from place to place with the military.
 Our hope is that this series can help move the focus from nitpicking the decisions women make towards empowering women to use their deep intellect and love for God to make the right choices for themselves and their families.

 - What do you do all day?

-- Don’t you feel like you’re wasting your degree?
+- Do you feel like you wasted your degree?

 - Are your kids the center of your life?